Spanish architecture: Repopulation architecture

-The architecture of Al-Andalus
+Al-Andalus

 Emirate and Caliphate of Córdoba

 The Muslim conquest of the former Visigothic Kingdom by the troops of Musa ibn Nusair and Tariq ibn Ziyad, and the overthrowing of the Umayyad dynasty in Damascus, eventually led to the creation of an independent emirate by Abd ar-Rahman I, the only surviving Umayyad prince who escaped from Abbasids, and established his capital city in Córdoba.
 It served as the capital of Al-Andalus from 750 to 1010, with its political and cultural apogee taking place during the new Caliphate period in the 10th century.

 In Cordoba, Abd ar-Rahman I built the Great Mosque in 785.
 It was expanded multiple times up until the 10th century, and after the Reconquista it was converted into a Catholic cathedral.
 Its key features include a hypostyle hall with marble columns supporting two-tiered arches, a horseshoe-arch mihrab, ribbed domes, a courtyard (sahn) with gardens, and a minaret (later converted into a bell tower).
 Abd ar-Rahman III, at the height of his power, began construction of Madinat al-Zahra, a luxurious palace-city to serve as a new capital.
 It played a major role in formulating a more distinct "caliphal" style which was crucial in the development of subsequent Andalusi architecture.
 On a smaller scale, the Bab al-Mardum Mosque (later converted to a church) in Toledo is a well-preserved example of a small neighbourhood mosque built at the end of the Caliphate period.